 This post discusses the top things to do in Cayucos, California (Central Coast).
-This beach town offers uncrowded, pet-friendly beach, surfing, kayaking, a historic pier and plenty of restaurants.
+This beach town offers an uncrowded, pet-friendly beach, surfing, kayaking, a historic pier, and plenty of restaurants.

 The other day, I showed a coworker photos of my recent Central Coast trip.

 After grabbing my phone and scrolling throughout the photos, she asked me in disbelief: “Is this California?”